swiftlang/swift-evolution/proposals/0355-regex-syntax-run-time-construction.md

 Regex syntax will become part of Swift's source and binary-compatibility story, so a reasonable alternative is to support the absolute minimal syntactic subset available.
 However, we would need to ensure that such a minimal approach is extensible far into the future.
 Because syntax decisions can impact each other, we would want to consider the ramifications of this full syntactic superset ahead of time anyways.

 Even though it is more work up-front and creates a longer proposal, it is less risky to support the full intended syntax.
 The proposed superset maximizes the familiarity benefit of regex syntax.

+### Future: Capture descriptions on Regex

+Future API could include a description of the capture list that a regex contains, provided as a collection of optionally-named captures and their types.
+This would further enhance dynamic regexes.

 <!--